Commercial Vehicle Operator Registration: Charges Against Truckers, Contractors, Movers, Deliveries, Among Others | Lippa Legal Services

 Common Issues

-Common issues within CVOR matters involve vehicle condition, excessive loads, unsecured cargo, discrepancies in logbooks, inadequate or expired licenses, among various other concerns.
-These issues are in addition to the legal actions initiated against the commercial vehicle driver.
-Charges related to CVOR can be initiated by either a police officer or an officer from the Ontario Ministry of Transportation ("MTO").
-These charges are processed within the Ontario Court of Justice in accordance with the procedures as provided in the Provincial Offences Act, R.S.O.
+Common CVOR-related issues involve the state of the vehicle, overloading, poorly secured cargo, deficiencies in logbooks, improper or expired licenses, and other infractions.
+The charges associated with CVOR can be filed by a police officer or an Ontario Ministry of Transportation ("MTO") officer.
+These charges are then processed in the Ontario Court of Justice following the prescribed procedures as outlined in the Provincial Offences Act, R.S.O.
 1990, c.
-P.33, and its accompanying regulations.
+P.33, including its associated regulations.

 Inspection Authority